gameflorist/dunedynasty/README.md

     - All others (ground units): 80

   This enhancement sets the scenario unit cap for all houses to 50, raises the overall cap to 322 and allows a total of 300 ground units (incl. saboteurs).
-  This enhancement is always enabled in multiplayer.
+  This enhancement is always enabled in multiplayer/skirmish.

 - __Raise structure cap:__
   _Dune II_ limits total structures on a map to about 70.
 This enhancement raises that limit by 100.
-This enhancement is always enabled in multiplayer.
+This enhancement is always enabled in multiplayer/skirmish.

   __Note:__ Games saved with this option enabled will throw an error, when loaded without this option enabled!